guardian/cdk/docs/001-general-usage.md

 {
   "Key": "gu:cdk:version",
   "PropagateAtLaunch": true,
-  "Value": "TEST", // <-- would otherwise be the version number of @guardian/cdk in use }
+  "Value": "TEST" // <-- would otherwise be the version number of @guardian/cdk in use }
 ```